open-policy-agent/gatekeeper/README.md

 a `ValidatingWebhookConfiguration` resource named `gatekeeper-validating-webhook-configuration`.

-Currently the configuration specifies two webhooks: one for checking a request against the installed constraints and a second webhook for checking the labels on namespace requests.
+Currently the configuration specifies two webhooks: one for checking a request against the installed constraints and a second webhook for checking labels on namespace requests that would result in bypassing constraints for the namespace.
 The namespace-label webhook is necessary to prevent a privilege escalation where the permission to add a label to a namespace is equivalent to the ability to bypass all constraints for that namespace.
 You can read more about the ability to exempt namespaces by label [above](#exempting-namespaces-from-the-gatekeeper-admission-webhook).

 Because Kubernetes adds features with each version, if you want to know how the webhook can be configured it is best to look at the official documentation linked at the top of this section.
 However, two particularly important